terabox25/telegramEditorBot/README.md

-Make sure to make a config.py file with TOKEN='<yourBotToken>'
+Make sure to make a config.py file with TOKEN='yourBotToken'